khatrikajal/railsathi_django_project/README.md

-# 🚆 RailSathi - Passenger Complaint API
+# 🚆 Dockerize RailSathi - Passenger Complaint API

 This project is a backend service built using Django and Docker.
 It allows passengers to submit complaints which are saved to a PostgreSQL database and also emailed to the support team.
 The project is containerized with Docker and uses environment variables for configuration.